 How to insert metadata using Adobe Acrobat Pro

-1. Open the PDF with Acrobat and select File > Properties.
+1. Open the PDF with Acrobat Pro and select File > Properties.

-2. In the Document Properties dialog, on the Description panel, enter your preferred title, author, subject, and keywords (separated by commas) in the appropriate text boxes.
+2. On the Description panel, in the Document Properties dialog, enter your preferred title, author, subject, and keywords (separated by commas) in the appropriate text boxes.

 3. Click OK.

 How to insert metadata using InDesign